-- The publisher has at least one Open Access book or a journal that regularly publishes original research or scholarship which is all open access.
+- You must have published at least one open access book, or have a journal that regularly publishes original research or scholarship which is all open access.

 - Published articles or books can be read without the requirement for registration of any kind.

 - Clear and detailed Instructions for Authors are present and linked to from the homepage.